needle-tools/gltf-progressive/README.md

 [Needle Engine](https://needle.tools) natively supports progressive loading of these glTF files!
 See [docs.needle.tools](https://docs.needle.tools) for more information.

+# How can I generate assets for progressive loading
+Use [Needle Cloud](https://cloud.needle.tools) to generate LODs for your assets (includes hosting, global CDN, password protection, versioning, CLI support...) or use one of the [Needle integrations for Unity or Blender](https://engine.needle.tools/docs/getting-started/#choose-your-workflow).

 # Advanced

 ### Add a LOD Manager plugin to receive callbacks per object